Smile (The Beach Boys album): Delays, Capitol lawsuit, and departures (December 1966 – April 1967)

+In mid-1967, Wilson and his wife moved from Beverly Hills to a Bel Air mansion; according to Badman, this was to distance themselves from his entourage.
+Marilyn added security measures, including a brick wall and electronic gate, while Wilson began building a home studio.
 During an April "Vega-Tables" session, Paul McCartney, who had been staying with Taylor in Los Angeles, previewed his song "She's Leaving Home" for Wilson.
 Shortly after, Wilson learned of rumors that Taylor had shared Smile tapes with the Beatles.
 Parks recounted Wilson's attitude changing "completely", stating he felt "raped" and grew increasingly suspicious of his team's loyalties.
 (Note: Parks remembered the rumor being that two members of the Beatles had visited Steiner's studio to listen to unmixed Smile master tapes.)

-In mid-1967, Wilson and his wife moved from Beverly Hills to a Bel Air mansion; according to Badman, this was to distance themselves from his entourage.
-Marilyn added security measures, including a brick wall and electronic gate, while Wilson began building a home studio.
-By April, much of his inner circle—including Parks and Siegel—had departed.
-Vosse attributed Siegel's expulsion to Wilson's unfounded suspicion that Siegel's girlfriend disrupted his work via ESP.
+By April, much of Wilson's inner circle had departed.
+(Note: Vosse attributed Siegel's expulsion to Wilson's unfounded suspicion that Siegel's girlfriend disrupted his work via ESP.
 Siegel acknowledged, "Wilson didn't trust [anyone] anymore, [but] with some of them he had good reason."
-Vosse was fired in March after band members objected to funding his role as Wilson's exclusive aide.
+Vosse was fired in March after band members objected to funding his role as Wilson's exclusive aide.)
+Quoted in that month's issue of Tiger Beat, he said, "I feel like I've lost my talent.
+I'm working harder and getting less satisfaction than ever before."
+Anderle at that time felt that Parks' departure was "central" to the project's collapse.
+He also resigned within weeks, later reflecting that while Wilson "on many occasions" had considered disbanding the Beach Boys, severing ties with non-family collaborators proved simpler.
+During Anderle's final business meeting with Wilson, Wilson remained in his bedroom, refusing to engage.

-Hiatus and Inside Pop premiere (April–May 1967)
+Hiatus, Inside Pop premiere, and "scrapped" announcement (April – May 1967)

-I feel like I've lost my talent.
-I'm working harder and getting less satisfaction than ever before.